flkt-crnpio/mandarina-grid-flexbox/README.md

 # Mol Grid
 Administra los tamaños de los contenedores, tamaño de las celdas, su alineación, el espacio entre las ellas y la cantidad de celdas por fila o columna utilizando las propiedades de Flexbox.

+*This project is for management of everything you need from a grid.
+Is Flexbox based.
+You can edit all about your grid via variables*

 ## Para usar la librería *How to use* ##
 Instala la librería *Install the library*